mlubinsky/mlubinsky.github.com/scala/README.md

    (new Inner).f() // OK because now f() is public
 }

+### Option, some, none

+‘Option’ is a Scala generic type that can either be ‘some’ generic value or none.
+‘Queue’ often uses it to represent primitives that may be null.

 ### Null	Nil	None	Nothing

 Null represents the absence of a value.
 Nil denotes the end a List
 None is the value of an Option with no value.